Dress (Taylor Swift song): Music and lyrics

 Swift wrote and produced "Dress" with Jack Antonoff, who recorded the track with Laura Sisk at Rough Customer Studio in Brooklyn Heights, New York.
 Antonoff programmed all the instruments, and Serban Ghenea mixed the track at MixStar Studios in Virginia Beach, Virginia.
 As with much of Reputation, "Dress" is synth-pop with urban elements of hip hop and R&B. Stuttering beats and syncopated phrasings are included on the song.
 Andrew Unterberger from Billboard described it as a slow jam and said its production styles evoked the music of the singer FKA Twigs, while Evan Sawdey from PopMatters deemed it an imitation of FKA Twigs's "Two Weeks" (2014).
 NPR critic Ann Powers wrote that the rhythms of "Dress" evoked the beat of R. Kelly's 2002 song "Ignition (Remix)".
 According to The New York Times critic Jon Caramanica, "Dress" is one of the Reputation tracks that embrace "soft-core pop-R&B" with a "synth-thick production that moves at a sensual gallop".

-Swift sings with falsetto vocals in the song's refrain, which is accompanied by a synth drop: "Say my name and everything just stops / I don't want you like a best friend / I only bought this dress so you could take it off".
+The pre-chorus, "My hands are shaking from all this", ends with Swift panting, before she sings with falsetto vocals in the refrain, which is accompanied by a synth drop: "Say my name and everything just stops/ I don't want you like a best friend/ I only bought this dress so you could take it off".
 Chris Willman from Variety thought the falsetto evoked the vocal stylings of the singer Prince, and Carl Wilson from Slate named Prince's "If I Was Your Girlfriend" (1987) as a reference point.
 Caramanica characterized Swift's falsetto as "blushing exhales" that recalled the styles of the music duo AlunaGeorge.
 The sensual lyrics of "Dress" are about emotional intimacy, with sexual imagery such as spilling wine in the bathtub, hands shaking from anticipation, and wanting one's lover to carve their name onto the bedpost.

+Swift considered the lyric, "I only brought this dress so you could take it off", as the song's hook.
+She said that she was particularly proud of that hook because while it sounded like a pick-up line, it stood for "deep and tender feelings".
 Critics analyzed how the sexual lyrics developed Swift's image.
 GQs Ira Madison III felt that the sexuality and emotional frankness in "Dress" was an appropriate move for Swift, whose romantic relationships had been presented "entirely unsexed, devoid of any real emotion" in the press.
-Powers remarked that the song's hook ("I only bought this dress so you could take it off") represented Swift's newfound relaxed attitude towards sex, adding that while she had previously been conservative about sex in her music and image, the embrace of sexuality helped her cross a "self-imposed line".
+Powers remarked that the song's hook represented Swift's newfound relaxed attitude towards sex, adding that while she had previously been conservative about sex in her music and image, the embrace of sexuality helped her cross a "self-imposed line".
 Unterberger commented that the frank sexual act of taking the dress off was a gradual culmination of Swift's sexual explorations, which she had been subtle about in her past albums.
 He also thought that the way that she repeatedly sang "take it off" signified her artistic and personal evolution.